 - Motor Mouth: I just love the sound of my own voice.
 I wouldn't even call it a "Motor Mouth."
 More like a "Nuclear-Powered Hydraulic Super Mouth."

-- Most Common Superpower: Outlaw!
-She has Super Strength, you pervs.
-Also, a great rack.
+- Most Common Superpower: Outlaw has a great rack.

 - Multiple-Choice Past: Ask three of my fans about where I came from and you'll get four different answers.
 Even I've given up trying to figure it out.